 Our brands are important assets used in our business and managing them effectively requires a global strategy.
 Centralising parts of our business means we can offer consumers innovative products quickly.
 By bringing together activities in one location, we create efficiencies and economies of scale which create value for our consumers and our shareholders.
 As a result, there are many transactions between Unilever Group companies, and the transfer pricing for these transactions must reflect an arm's-length or market price.
-Our pricing is driven by the activities undertaken and the value created in each part of our business.
+Our pricing is driven by the activities undertaken and the value created in each part of our business and is in accordance with the OECD transfer pricing guidelines.